This St. Patrick’s Day, Will County voters can head to the polls in addition to sampling a green beer.

 • District 2: Neil “Muggsy” Gallagher of Manhattan is seeking one of the two spots in the Republican primary along with incumbents Judy Ogalla, R-Monee, and Frankie Pretzel, R-New Lenox.
 Bob Howard is the lone candidate in the Democratic primary.

-• District 3: Incumbent Sherry Newquist, D-Steger and Marc McKirdle are running in the Democratic primary.
+• District 3: Incumbent Sherry Newquist, D-Steger and Marc McKirdie are running in the Democratic primary.
 Incumbent Daniel Butler, R-Frankort, is running in the Republican primary.

 • District 4: Both primaries are contested.
 Republican incumbents Stephen Balich, R-Homer Glen and James Richmond, R-Mokena, face challenges from Michael Lepore and Pawel J. Tyrala in the Republican primary.
-Three Democrats are running: William Pratt, Sherri Boniecki-Cooling and Kevin Koukol.
+Three Democrats are running: William Pratt, Sheri Boniecki-Cooling and Kevin Koukol.
+Koukol was removed from the ballot following a successful objection but is now running as a write-in candidate.

 • District 5: The Republican primary is contested with incumbent David Oxley, R-Lockport, James “JJ” Balonek and David Palya in the race.
 In the Democratic primary, incumbent Sherry Williams, D-Crest Hill, and Karen Johnson are running.